arnauddupuis/hac-website/docs/guides/astronomy/glossary.md

 ### Open cluster

 An open cluster is a group (not more than a few thousands) of [stars](#star) born from the same [star nursery](#star-nursery).
 They are loosely bound by gravity but this bound is relatively easily disrupted by encounters with other massive objects (like other clusters or gas clouds).
+Open clusters are found in the disk of galaxies, further away from the center than their [globular](#globular-cluster) counterpart.

 The most well know open cluster is the Pleiades cluster:
 ![Pleiades](https://upload.wikimedia.org/wikipedia/commons/4/4e/Pleiades_large.jpg)